fmacchi/Exonerations/README.md

 # 14.33 Short Project: Exonerations in the United States

-This project aims to explore racial disparities in the cases of wrongful convictions within the United States.
+This project aims to explore racial disparities the cases of wrongful convictions within the United States.
+I explore exonerations using PCA and K-Means Clustering.

 ## Usage